-A very simple macro can use hard coded values for everything.
-Unfortunately, even simple macros that interact with OpenOffice.org must store intermediate values.
-Storing an intermediate value is similar to writing information on a piece of paper so that you can look at it later.
+You can write information on a piece of paper so that you can look at it later.
+A variable, like a piece of paper, contains information that can be changed and read.
 The DIM statement is similar to setting aside a piece of paper to be used to store a message or note.

 The EnterMyName macro defines the variables document and dispatcher as type object.
 Other common variable types include string, integer, and date.
-A third variable named args1 is defined.
-Args1 is a very complicated type; it is an array of property values.
+A third variable, named args1, is an array of property values.
 A variable of type array allows a single variable to contain multiple values, similar to storing multiple pages in a single book.
 Values in an array are usually numbered starting from zero.
 The number in the parentheses indicates the highest usable number to access a storage location.
 In this example, there is only one value, and it is numbered zero.
-This sounds confusing, but for now, ignore the problem and more examples will clarify the concept.